ccfrauasgr2/pet-detection/docs/Group_2_SS23_ProjectReport.md

 More information on the [Frontend](#develop-frontend).

-Expected Output:<br>The images from the recieved JSON are displayed and filtered according to the defined filters.<br>
+**Expected Output**: The images from the recieved JSON are displayed and filtered according to the defined filters.

-**Test Case: High Availability Cluster**
+## Test High Availability

-Input:<br>Failure of one Raspberry Pi in the Cluster, e.g. unplugging it.
+**Input**: Failure of one Raspberry Pi in the Cluster, e.g. unplugging it.

-Procesing:<br>There are three instances of the DB (replicaset) in the cluster: One Primary capable of carrying out both Read- and Write-Request and two Secondary which are only able to carry out Read-Requests.
+**Process**: There are three instances of the DB (replicaset) in the cluster: One Primary capable of carrying out both Read- and Write-Request and two Secondary which are only able to carry out Read-Requests.
 Therefore Write-Requests only get send to the Primary instance.
 A more in-depth explanation of the process can be found under [Set up DBS](#set-up-dbs).

 The Cluster set up:

 ![](img/Database_Cluster_SetUp.png)

-Expected Output:<br>If a Secondary instance fails the is no change in the system, since both Read- and Write-Requests stil work.
+**Expected Output**: If a Secondary instance fails the is no change in the system, since both Read- and Write-Requests stil work.
 If the Primary instance fails the Cluster has to elect a new Primary instance, otherwise Write-Requests will fail.